-In this digital era, when you think about data, you can’t forget security.
+In this digital era, when you think about data, you cannot forget security.
 To know how a proper security quality is accomplished, you need to know the security strategies used behind it.
 Well to know how a proper security implementation is done, then our case studies would be the ideal examples.
 They contain the successful security assessment strategies used to eliminate the distinguished security vulnerabilities that were lurking in our client’s security environment.
 Just check them out now!

 Last but not the least:

-Well, I’d now break the suspense.
+Well, I would now break the suspense.